ember-learn/guides-source/guides/release/ember-inspector/object-inspector.md

 Library authors can customize how any object will display in the Inspector.
 By defining a `_debugInfo` method, an object can tell the Inspector how it should be rendered.
-For an example on how to customize an object's properties, see [Ember Data's customization](https://github.com/emberjs/data/blob/f1be2af71d7402d034bc034d9502733647cad295/packages/ember-data/lib/system/debug/debug_info.js).
+For an example on how to customize an object's properties, see [EmberData's customization](https://github.com/emberjs/data/blob/f1be2af71d7402d034bc034d9502733647cad295/packages/ember-data/lib/system/debug/debug_info.js).